areynold/accessibility-for-project-managers/project-manager-presentation-outline.md

 * Accessibility is easy to start doing, but difficult to add at the end of the project
 * Accessibility is easy to undo
 * Consider accessibility from the beginning and throughout the process
-* Two main sections: Requirements and Project Methodology and Management
+* Two main sections: Impact on project manager and impact on project implementers

 ## Requirements

 ## Requirements gathering

 * Treat accessibility requirements as any other UI requirement
-    * Minimum functional requirements
+    * Functional requirements must be included in minimum viable product
     * Mostly non-functional requirements--app won't break, but user experience will be poor
 * Can reference WCAG or external document and list exceptions
 * Your process will establish due diligence